Course Descriptions — Junior Science

 Science 9 Enriched

 In addition to the regular Science 9 curriculum, Science 9E includes participation in the Science Fair and a novel study.
+Enrollment in this course is capped at 60 students.
+Acceptance in to the course will be based upon teacher recommendation.
+No application form is required.

 The new Science 10 Curriculum covers topics in Chemistry, Genetics, Energy Transformation and the Big Bang Theory.